Additional preparation information for international students

 Free airport transfer service

-As part of the International Support Package, we are offering new international students a free airport transfer service.
-This is also available to returning international students living in University accommodation.
+We are offering all international fee-paying and exchange students a free Meet & Greet airport transfer service.
+This is available to new international students only.

-This service is available from Manchester International, Birmingham International and London Heathrow airports only.
-Students wishing to take advantage of this service MUST register in advance by completing the booking form below.
+This service is available from Manchester International and London Heathrow airports only.
+Students wishing to take advantage of this service MUST register in advance by completing the booking form.
 The information you provide on the form will be checked by a member of staff and an email will then be sent to you confirming your registration.

 We look forward to welcoming you to Keele!

-You will need to apply for an appropriate via prior to coming to Keele to study.
-You can find further information about how to apply for your visa on the Immigration Compliance web pages.
+You will need to apply for an appropriate visa prior to coming to Keele to study.
+You can find further information about how to apply for your visa on the Immigration Compliance and Support web pages.

-If you have applied for a Tier 4 Visa to study at Keele, you will need to collect your BRP card once you have arrived in the UK.
+If you have applied for a Student Visa to study at Keele, you may need to collect a BRP card once you have arrived in the UK.
 During the Visa application process, you will have selected a pickup location.
 If you used the code 2HE542 for Keele University, you should be able to collect your BRP Card from Keele University.
 You will be emailed once we have received your BRP card from the UK Home Office UKVI and you will be given instructions on when and how you can collect it - this will be after you have enrolled online.

-The UK Home Office (UKVI) is encouraging all students to collect their BRP cards from their University, rather than using the Post Office, as the University will be able to inform you when your BRP card is ready for collection and you can avoid unnecessary travel, queuing and we can help to ensure appropriate social distancing can be maintained.
+The UK Home Office (UKVI) is encouraging all students to collect their BRP cards from their University, rather than using the Post Office, as the University will be able to inform you when your BRP card is ready for collection and you can avoid unnecessary travel and queuing.

 If you have any queries or concerns about collecting your BRP card or need to see a copy of it please contact Immigration Compliance by emailing email@example.com.